How Does a Load Balancer Work? What Is Load Balancing?

 The Weighted Round Robin approach allows one server after another to perform the work, but it also “weights” each device according to its power.
 Again, you can see how the concept of weighting applies to cloud computing.

 Load balancing: the special issue of cloud computing

 Load-balancing in a homogeneous environment is relatively simple because everything is standardized.
 The atmosphere is controlled, and the math is simple.
 The nature of heterogeneous architecture, which is typical of a cloud, makes load-balancing much more complicated.
-The reason it gets more complicated is because of the discrepancy between different devices: how healthy they are, how much capacity they have, and where they are located.
+It gets more complicated because of the discrepancy between different devices: how healthy they are, how much capacity they have, and where they are located.

 Comic words by Kent Roberts and art by Leena Cruz.